Kalighat: Kalika Temple

-Out of the four hands, the top left hand holds a Kharga or a Scimitar, the bottom left holds a severed head of the Asura King Shumbha, while the top right hand she shows the Abhay Mudra, and the bottom right hands she shows the Varada Mudra.

-Whilst the Scimitar signifies Divine Knowledge, the severed head of the Asura signifies the human Ego which has to be slain by the Divine Knowledge to attain Moksha or one's goal in life.

-The Abhay Mudra signifies that the Goddess is always there with her devotees, protecting them from harm, while the Varada Mudra shows the benevolence and the soft-heartedness of the Devi, showering her devotees with divine and material blessings.

 Kalighat temple has references in 15th century texts.
 The original temple was a small hut.
 The present temple was built by the Sabarna Roy Choudhury family of Barisha in 1809.
 They offered 595 bighas of land to the Temple deity so that worship and service could be continued smoothly.
 It is believed by some scholars that the name Calcutta was derived from Kalighat.
 Historically, traders halted at Kalighat to pay patronage to the goddess.
 The temple was initially on the banks of Hooghly.
 The river over a period of time has moved away from the temple.
 The temple is now on the banks of a small canal called Adi Ganga, connecting to Hooghly.
 The present Dakshina Kali idol of touchstone was created in 1570 CE by two saints - Brahmananda Giri and Atmaram Giri based on the idol of Mata Bhuvaneshwari, the Kuladevi of Sabarna Roy Choudhury family.
 It was Padmabati Devi, the mother of Laksmikanta Roy Choudhury who discovered the fossils of Sati's finger in a lake called Kalikunda.
-This made Kalighat as one of the 51 Shakti Pithas.
+This made Kalighat as one of the 51 Shakta pithas.

 Panchannagram and Kali-Kshetra

 The East India Company obtained from the Mughal emperor Farrukhsiyar, in 1717, the right to rent from 38 villages surrounding their settlement.
 Of these 5 lay across the Hooghly in what is now Howrah district.
 The remaining 33 villages were on the Calcutta side.
 After the fall of Siraj-ud-daulah, the last independent Nawab of Bengal, it purchased these villages in 1758 from Mir Jafar, and reorganised them.
 These villages were known en-bloc as Dihi Panchannagram and Kalighat was one of them.
-It was considered to be a suburb beyond the limits of the Maratha Ditch.Cotton, H.E.A., Calcutta Old and New, first published 1909/reprint 1980, pages 103-4 and 221, General Printers and Publishers Pvt.
-Ltd.
+It was considered to be a suburb beyond the limits of the Maratha Ditch.

 Kalighat was originally called Kali-Kshetra, which is widely accepted as the origin for the word Kalikata, and in turn Calcutta or Kolkata.